R3D4CTED/gambleBot/README.md

 *neko => 1 random nekomimi image from nekos.life
 *images => Batch of waifu images from waifu.pics in a paginator form.
 *find "CHARACTER NAME" => Fetches information about a character on AniList.
+*sauce IMAGE_URL => Fetches the sauce of the image, if possible.
+Powered by SauceNao.

 --GENERAL/NSFW--
 *xwaifu => 1 random NSFW waifu image from waifu.pics